-Outdoor cycling’s favorite season in Michigan has finally arrived–summer.
-And due to COVID-19, more families are heading outdoors to get active on foot or on wheels.
+Outdoor cycling’s favorite season in Michigan has finally arrived – summer.
+And last summer’s pandemic led more families to purchase bikes so they could head outdoors to get active.
 While biking can be a fun family activity, it still requires basic knowledge of the road and the bike itself.
 Here are eight helpful tips on how you and your family members can stay safe during your rides.

 As fun as biking can be, having a deflated tire can easily zap that fun away.
 These problems can be avoided with a simple bike checkup, making sure that all tires have air, brakes are properly functioning and handlebars don’t have any damage.
 A routine checkup at the start of each season ensures that your bike is safe to ride.